About our partners, donors, and collaborators

-The Ministry of Health is a government-based ministry of Tanzania with a mission to facilitate the provision of basic health services that are of good quality, equitable, accessible, affordable, sustainable, and gender sensitive.
+The Ministry of Health is a government ministry of Tanzania with a mission to facilitate the provision of basic health services that are of good quality, equitable, accessible, affordable, sustainable, and gender sensitive.

 The World Bank Group is one of the world’s largest sources of funding and knowledge for developing countries.
 It aims to reduce poverty, increase shared prosperity, and promote sustainable development with its five institutions.

 The United Nations' global development network promotes technical and investment cooperation among nations and advocates for change.
-It connects countries for knowledge, experience, and resources to help people build a better life.
+It connects countries for knowledge, experience, and resources to help people build better lives.

 UNAIDS is leading the global effort to end AIDS as a public health threat by 2030 as part of the Sustainable Development Goals.

 The United Nations Relief and Works Agency for Palestine Refugees in the Near East is a UN agency that supports the relief and human development of Palestinian refugees.

 The World Health Organization is an agency of the United Nations responsible for international public health.
 The WHO Constitution, which establishes the agency's governing structure and principles, states its main objective as 'the attainment by all peoples of the highest possible level of health.'